raubreysmith/vulcan/README.md

+Reference only - original repo and implementation in Azure DevOps

 # About

 This .NET solution aims to serve as a learning space for development and testing within the Microsoft ecosystem.